 An entertaining 23 minute film charts the story of the Atholl Palace celebrating those who built, worked and visited the hotel.
 It includes original footage made by the Leys School Film Society during their time at the hotel in the 1940s.

 There's an interpretation board for those with an appreciation of Andrew Heiton Jr., a prolific Perthshire architect, who not only designed the Atholl Palace hotel but also shaped the character and style of Scottish Baronial architecture across Perthshire.

 Don’t forget to pick up your complimentary copy of the ‘Hydropathic Herald’, packed with some more fun stories from the hotel’s past.

 The Atholl Palace Museum is only museum in Scotland to celebrate the social history of a hotel and in 2005 when it first opened it was the first of its kind in the UK.

 This self guided museum is open daily, free for children under 16, tickets are available at £3 per adult at the Atholl Palace Hotel reception.

-While you are visiting the museum, take time to enjoy the lovely gardens, abundant with wildlife, flowers, specimen trees and walks.
-You may also want to take afternoon tea in the lounge or have a light lunch in the bar.
+While you are visiting the museum, take time to enjoy the awarding winning gardens, abundant with wildlife, flowers, specimen trees, playground and walks.
+You may also want to take afternoon tea in the lounge or have a light lunch in the Stag's Head bar.